berberto/NT_vertex/README.md

 1. `FE_vtx.py`:
 	- line 60-61: determinant might be expensive.
 Can the old one be saved as member?
 How big is this matrix?
 	- `transitions_faster` is the Cython version for the transitions?
-Commented out
+Does it work?
+Commented out for the moment.

 2. `NT_vtx.py`:
 	- `transitions_faster` (same as above)